apache/trafficserver/doc/admin-guide/plugins/gzip.en.rst

     remove-accept-encoding true
     disallow /notthis/*.js
     flush true

+    # This origin does it all
+    [bar.example.com]
+    enabled false

 Assuming the above options are in a file at ``/etc/trafficserver/gzip.config`` the plugin would be enabled for |TS| in :file:`plugin.config` as::